reymond-group/smilesDrawer/README.md

 ```

 When `showAllCarbonLabels` is `true`, carbon atoms are always rendered with explicit labels (`C`, `CH`, `CH2`, `CH3`) instead of being omitted by skeletal display rules.
+If `showAllCarbonLabelsExcludeRings` is also `true`, carbons that are part of rings keep the default skeletal style while acyclic carbons remain explicitly labeled.

 ### Usage